synrc/phi/README.md

 ## Comments

 This meant to be learning excercise on how to implement HM language for Erlang/OTP naturally, but things got out of control eventually.
+Same excercise could and should be applied for Idris for Pi/Sigma capabilities for those who blatantly dislike glorious Coq's syntax.
+As for Miranda-like syntax for Erlang/OTP dependently typed prover I name Sigma project and for Coq-inspired architecture there is already project in Groupoid, Christine.
+The Christine synax should be compatible with Erlang/OTP implementation once it emerges.

+As for technical hints please take following:

+* Start with classical HM typechecker
+* Lear Erlang AST complitation by Henk or Per examples
+* Don't use Erlang guards for anything as they slowdown compilation
+* Don't use Topological sort for anything
+* Pay Attention to Curring
+* Pay Attention to FFI
+* Pay Attention to Process modality

 ## Features